lindaprotocol/documentation-en/docs/glossary.md

 **net_fee**

-The TRX burned for Bandwidth consumption in one contract trigger.
+The LIND burned for Bandwidth consumption in one contract trigger.

 **Bandwidth**